awsdocs/amazon-ec2-user-guide/doc_source/ec2-on-demand-instances.md

 1. Choose **Add instance type**, choose the required instance type, and specify the required number of instances\.
 To add more instance types, choose **Add instance type** again\.

-1. View **Limits calculation** for the required new limit\.
+1. View the **Limits calculation** pane for the new limit required for the specified instances\.

 1. When you've finished using the calculator, you can choose **Request on\-demand limit increase** or **Close**\.

 ### Request a limit increase<a name="vcpu-limits-request-increase"></a>

 Even though Amazon EC2 automatically increases your On\-Demand Instance limits based on your usage, you can request a limit increase if necessary\.
-For example, if you intend to launch more instances than your current limit allows, you can request a limit increase\.
+For example, if you intend to launch more instances than your current limit allows, you can request a limit increase using the Limits Calculator, as described in the previous section, or using one of the methods described in [Amazon EC2 service quotas](ec2-resource-limits.md)\.

-**To request an On\-Demand Instance limit increase**

-1. Open the **Create case**, **Service limit increase** form in the Support Center console at [https://console\.aws\.amazon\.com/support/home\#/case/create](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-spot-instances)\.

-   Alternatively, use one of the following:
-   + From the **Limits Calculator**, choose one or more instance types and specify the number of instances, and then choose **Request on\-demand limit increase**\.
-   + On the **Limits** page, choose a limit, and then choose **Request limit increase**\.

-1. For **Limit type**, choose **EC2 Instances**\.

-1. For **Region**, select the required Region\.

-1. For **Primary instance type**, select the On\-Demand Instance limit for which you want to request a limit increase\.

-1. For **New limit value**, enter the total number of vCPUs that you want to run concurrently\.
-To determine the total number of vCPUs that you need, use the value that appears in the **New limit** column in the vCPU limits calculator, or see [Amazon EC2 Instance Types](http://aws.amazon.com/ec2/instance-types/) to find the number of vCPUs of each instance type\.

-1. \(Conditional\) You must create a separate limit request for each On\-Demand Instance limit\.
-To request an increase for another On\-Demand Instance limit, choose **Add another request** and repeat steps 3 through 5 in this procedure\.

-1. For **Use case description**, enter your use case, and then choose **Submit**\.

-For more information about requesting a limit increase, see [Amazon EC2 service quotas](ec2-resource-limits.md)\.

 ## Query the prices of On\-Demand Instances<a name="query-aws-price-list"></a>